Project Grudge: Conclusions

 The "Recommendations" section suggested that Air Force personnel receive basic instruction in astronomical phenomena.

 Response

-An article by Sidney Shallet appeared in two consecutive issues of the Saturday Evening Post (April 30 and May 7, 1949) and supported Project Grudge's assessment that UFO reports could be explained by mundane phenomena, and that hoaxes and crackpots played a prominent role in popularizing UFOs.
+An article by Sidney Shalett appeared in two consecutive issues of the Saturday Evening Post (30 April and 7 May 1949) and supported Project Grudge's assessment that UFO reports could be explained by mundane phenomena.
+Shalett wrote: "There are any number of logical and perfectly normal solutions by which most of the saucer sightings can be explained."
+Shalett went on to suggest that various weather and research balloons could explain many of the phenomena described in serious reports, while also acknowledging that "hoaxers and publicity seekers" could be responsible for some of the later reports during the then-recent craze.

 Astronomer and ufologist J. Allen Hynek criticized Project Grudge, claiming that the project was "less science and more of a public relations campaign".
 Project Grudge also received criticism from former intelligence officer Edward J. Ruppelt, who was "convinced of the alien nature of UFOs and how he has seen the military and the U.S. government trying to discredit the extraterrestrial hypothesis".
 Both Hynek and Ruppelt claimed that Project Grudge was "as far from an objective, scientific examination of the phenomenon as one could get".